-The recommendations discussed above will be advanced with the reasonably expected revenues available through 2040.
-In addition, other projects have been identified that the Region would pursue implementation if and when additional funding becomes available.
+The recommendations discussed above will be advanced with the

 These projects are provided for illustrative purposes and represent actions above and beyond those that can reasonably be expected to be accomplished given limited federal resources.
 Financial partnerships with private and not-for-profit entities should be explored; specifically, those that would directly benefit from the projects.
 Each of these projects have been discussed and vetted through the regional transportation planning process and are considered worthy of implementation if sufficient additional revenues were to be made available for their advancement.
-A timeline for implementation is not given as these projects are unable to be achieved with the reasonable expected revenues as part of the fiscally constrained plan.
-If and when funding becomes available timelines can be established.
+A timeline for implementation is not given as these projects are unable to be achieved with the reasonable expected revenues as available timelines can be established.

+part of the fiscally constrained plan.
+If and when funding becomes